BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 - `ShouldTriggerOnRepeat` (default: `false`)
   - Continuously triggers the callback while the key is held down.

+- `IsDeveloperOnly` (default: `false`)
+	- Whether to hide this keybinding if developer mode is disabled.

 These options are not mutually exclusive, meaning authors can use any combination of them.
 For example, setting `ShouldTriggerOnRepeat` to `true` allows an action to repeat continuously while the key is held, which may be useful for certain keybindings.
 Note that the `Options` object is entirely optional and may be omitted if the default behavior is sufficient for the keybinding's needs.